 - Make ahead: I recommend making the focaccia and freezing it if you want to make it ahead of time.
 Always well wrapped, first in plastic wrap and then in aluminum foil.

 Frequently asked questions

-Focaccia has more ingredients (olive oil the most relevant one) and uses way more salt than regular white bread like baguettes.
-It usually has a topping which includes herbs, though it can be made with just oil and coarse salt.
+Focaccia has more ingredients (olive oil is the most relevant one) and uses way more salt than regular white bread like baguettes.
+It usually has a topping that includes herbs, though it can be made with just oil and coarse salt.

 It can, and many times it is.
 But the toppings and thickness of the bread are very different.

-That has to do with the yeast: it might've been to old and lack strength, it might be too little and it didn't have enough rising power, or you may have forgot to add it (it happens!).
-Unless you make a recipe that calls for sourdough starter, you need to use yeast that is active (dry or fresh, both work).
+That has to do with the yeast: it might've been too old and lack strength, it might be too little and it didn't have enough rising power, or you may have forgotten to add it (it happens!).
+Unless you make a recipe that calls for a sourdough starter, you need to use yeast that is active (dry or fresh, both work).